 Learn about the types of people who become computer programmers.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 This graph shows the distribution of females and males that are interested in becoming a computer programmer.
 Four or five star ratings on CareerExplorer indicate interest.

 More men than women are interested in becoming computer programmers at a ratio of 4.35 to 1.

 28% of computer programmers are female and 72% are male.

 This is one of the most compelling statistics we collect.
 Gender bias shows the difference between gender interest in being a computer programmer and the actual gender mix of people in the career.